Reinstatement to F-1 Status

 - A completed INS form I-539.

-- A bank check or money order made payable to the U.S. Department of Homeland Security in the amount of $300.00.
+- A bank check or money order made payable to the U.S. Department of Homeland Security.

 - Photocopy of your passport identification page.
 Do not send your passport!

 - An original I-94 card showing that you were admitted in F-1 status for “duration of status.

 You are advised to photocopy all your application material for your own records before sending it to the INS .